 Goals for Project

-Art Across the Academy has established several artistic and community development goals for this project.
+Art Across the Academy has established several artistic and community development goals for the Woods to Water project.

-- Create site-specific, environmentally themed art installations, taking into account the location of the wetlands, woods, Wissahickon Creek and other marked areas on the campus maps.
+- Create site-specific, environmentally themed art installations, taking into account the location of the wetlands, woods, Wissahickon Creek and other natural areas on campus.

 - Strengthen the community's awareness of scientific and historical connections within the natural environment through artistic representation.

 - In support of the environment and sustainability, one of the important constraints of the project is to investigate how to use repurposed materials along with materials that degrade over time and work with nature.

 All questions and media requests can be sent to:

 Co-Directors, Art Across the Academy